 Meursault "Les Pellans" - Chardonnay

 A traditional Meursault, this wine has fine qualities of dried fruits, almonds, intense citrus, licorice and hazelnuts.
 Notes of minerals, wet slate and granite.
 Good texture, well balanced and very fresh.
 Dry on the palate, with good acidity and low alcohol.
 The length of finish and extraordinary, smooth, silky, richness combine well to make this a fine wine for drinking now or aging.

 Get an organic wine or two this Earth Day, and toast to the occasion while knowing that you're doing your part for the environment!
-Shop online now or check out the store nearest to you.
+Shop our wines online now or check out one of our wine stores nearest to you.